quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 ### Trace acquisition

-One of the simplest protocol is the trace (or scope) acquisition protocol.
+One of the simplest protocols is the trace (or scope) acquisition protocol.
 With this protocol, you can retrieve the input signal in very small timesteps (on nanosecond timescale) for a relatively long time (on microsecond timescale).
 In this subsection we will send out a DRAG pulse on the output, then measure it with the input of the QRM, and plot the retrieved data.
 The exact duration of the acquisition and sample times depend on the hardware.

 #### Setting up the schedule